g0mb4/SimDatabase/README.md

 # SimDatabase
 A MySQL extension for Simulink.

+## sfun - CMEX S-Function
+More elegant and useable soultion with proper error handling.

 ## extlib - External Library
 Dynamic Link Library.
-I wrote this to test the capabilities of this method.
+I wrote this to test the capabilities of this method. (obsolete)

-## sfun - CMEX S-Function
-More elegant and useable soultion with proper error handling. **Use this!**

 ## Online mode